Ryan T. Moore

 I am associate professor in the Department of Government at American University in Washington, DC (AU), where I am also associate director of the Center for Data Science.
 I also serve as Senior Social Scientist with The Lab @ DC, and Fellow in Methodology with the federal Office of Evaluation Sciences (OES).
 At AU, I am a Fellow of the Center for Data Science.
 I earned my Ph.D. from the Department of Government at Harvard University.

 During academic years 2010-2012, I was a Scholar in Health Policy Research in the School of Public Health at the University of California, Berkeley and University of California, San Francisco, funded by the Robert Wood Johnson Foundation.
+In 2024, I won the Walter Beach Award for "substantial contribution to strengthen the relationship between political science and public service".

 I am an affiliate of the research network on Evidence in Governance and Politics (EGAP).
 At Harvard, I was a doctoral fellow of the Inequality and Social Policy program, and a graduate associate of the Institute for Quantitative Social Science (IQSS).